horseshoe/horseshoe/README.md

 ## Goals
 - Provide a Mustache-like template engine for generating source code.
-- Allow both static and dynamically-generated data models.
+- Allow both static data and dynamically-generated data.
 - Allow common operator symbols to be used to support basic expressions and manipulations.
-- Allow iteration over iterable objects with support for basic properties such as first/last/index.
+- Allow iteration over iterable objects with support for additional properties such as first/last/index.
-- Allow iterations to be easily repeatable.
+- Allow iterations to be easily repeatable within a template.

 ## FAQ
 ### What is Horseshoe?
-Horseshoe is a templating system used to generate information from a data model.
+Horseshoe is a templating system used to generate content from a template and organized data.
 It was primarily designed around the use case of quickly generating source code for languages like C++ and Java.
 It is written in Java with a heavy emphasis on minimizing dependencies.
-It uses a Mustache-like syntax with an extended expression system supporting method calls to allow processing of both static data and dynamically-generated data.
+It uses a Mustache-like syntax with extended expressions supporting method calls and operators that can be used to dynamically manipulate data.

 ### How is Horseshoe similar to Mustache?
 Horseshoe uses the same tags as Mustache.
 These tags have the same meaning as they do in Mustache.
 Due to the extended expression syntax, it is difficult to gauge whether or not it is Mustache-compliant.
 However, when a Mustache-compliant context object is used, Horseshoe passes all required tests in the Mustache specification v1.1.2.